maryvo/nanobook/_lessons/data-types01.md

 NameError: name 'false' is not defined
 ```

+**Note:** Only suffering can come from actually naming a variable `false`.

-Other errors in the syntax of declaring a value can also cause `SyntaxError`s.
-But it is better to have a known error that you can fix than to accidentally use the wrong data type and have to figure out why a program is misbehaving.
+Other errors in the syntax of declaring a value can also cause `NameError`s and `SyntaxError`s.
+But, it is better to have a known error that you can fix than to accidentally use the wrong data type and have to figure out why a program is misbehaving.